 Dr Sarah Bray

 ROSA Project manager + consumer engagement officer

 Dr Bray has a wide interest in science, health and fitness and is also passionate about science engagement with the wider community.
 She has worked on a diverse range of projects over her career so far, from medical research projects in cancer biology (leukaemia and rare blood disorders) and tropical infectious disease research for a biotech company, to her PhD project wrangling ancient DNA from extinct bears!

 Sarah’s background and experience in working in such a diverse range of research areas as a scientist and research admin/manager has given her the ability to understand and interpret complex scientific and medical information, and to communicate the research in meaningful ways to different audiences.

 In her current role at SAHMRI, she is helping to establish & develop the framework of the Registry of Senior Australians (ROSA), including facilitating consumer & community involvement in ROSA and coordination of consumer engagement activities.
 Click HERE to learn more about Sarah.

 ROSA Analytical PROGRAMMER

-Catherine is currently working at SAHMRI as an analytical programmer for the Registry of Older South Australians (ROSA).
+Catherine is currently working at SAHMRI as an analytical programmer for the Registry of Senior Australians (ROSA).
 In this role she prepares the datasets for researchers, creates tables and figures for reports and performs ad-hoc data analysis.
 Her work mostly involves coding in SAS with some SQL and R. The datasets Catherine works with are quite large and include the MBS and PBS and Aged Care records.
 At the moment she is also learning about Network Analysis to aid in visualising this data.